Rival of Merkel takes pacifist stance on Syria before TV duel

 The SPD wants to help the international community "break out of this military logic", said Steinbrueck, proposing that the U.S. and Russian presidents and the heads of the United Nations and Arab League focus instead on negotiating a ceasefire.

-But she has not explicitly come out publicly in favour of military action, for which Washington is preparing.
+But she has not explicitly come out publicly in favor of military action, for which Washington is preparing.
 Assad has denied resorting to poison gas, blaming rebels for the attack.

 Asked on Friday about Merkel's telephone conversations on Syria with Obama and other leaders, her spokesman Steffen Seibert told a news conference there had been no request for German involvement in any military strike against Damascus.